ryancooper/course-info/lab3.md

 ## 2. Search

-Take a look at `BPlusTreeFile.java`.
+Take a look at `BTreeFile.java`.
 This is the core file for the implementation of the B+Tree and where you will write all your code for this lab.
-Unlike the HeapFile, the BPlusTreeFile consists of four different kinds of pages.
+Unlike the HeapFile, the BTreeFile consists of four different kinds of pages.
 As you would expect, there are two different kinds of pages for the nodes of the tree: internal pages and leaf pages.
-Internal pages are implemented in `BPlusTreeInternalPage.java`, and leaf pages are implemented in `BPlusTreeLeafPage.java`.
-Additionally, header pages keep track of which pages in the file are in use, and are implemented in `BPlusTreeHeaderPage.java`.
-Lastly, there is one page at the beginning of every BPlusTreeFile which points to the root page of the tree and the first header page.
-This singleton page is implemented in `BPlusTreeRootPtrPage.java`.
-Familiarize yourself with the interface of these four classes, especially `BPlusTreeInternalPage.java` and `BPlusTreeLeafPage.java`.
+Internal pages are implemented in `BTreeInternalPage.java`, and leaf pages are implemented in `BTreeLeafPage.java`.
+Additionally, header pages keep track of which pages in the file are in use, and are implemented in `BTreeHeaderPage.java`.
+Lastly, there is one page at the beginning of every BTreeFile which points to the root page of the tree and the first header page.
+This singleton page is implemented in `BTreeRootPtrPage.java`.
+Familiarize yourself with the interface of these four classes, especially `BTreeInternalPage.java` and `BTreeLeafPage.java`.
 You will need to use these classes in your implementation of the B+Tree.

-Your first job is to implement the `findLeafPage()` function in `BPlusTreeFile.java`.
+Your first job is to implement the `findLeafPage()` function in `BTreeFile.java`.
 This function is used to find the appropriate leaf page given a particular key value, and is used for both searches and inserts.
 For example, suppose we have a B+Tree with two leaf pages.
 The root node is an internal page with one entry containing one key and two child pointers.
 Suppose the single entry has a key value of 6.
 Given a value of 1, this function should return the first leaf page.
 Likewise, given a value of 8, this function should return the second page.
 The less obvious case is if we are given a key value of 6.
 There may be duplicate keys, so there could be 6's on both leaf pages.
 Think carefully about how this function should behave when we are given a key value equal to one of the entries in the internal nodes.

 Your `findLeafPage()` function should recursively search through internal nodes until it reaches the leaf page corresponding to the provided key value.
-In order to find the appropriate child page at each step, you should iterate through the entries in the internal page and compare the entry value to the provided key value. `BPlusTreeInternalPage.iterator()` provides access to the entries in the internal page using the interface defined in `BPlusTreeEntry.java`.
+In order to find the appropriate child page at each step, you should iterate through the entries in the internal page and compare the entry value to the provided key value. `BTreeInternalPage.iterator()` provides access to the entries in the internal page using the interface defined in `BTreeEntry.java`.
 This iterator allows you to iterate through the key values in the internal page and access the left and right child page ids for each key.

 Your `findLeafPage()` code must also handle the case when the provided key value f is null.
 If the provided value is null, return the left-most child every time in order to find the left-most leaf page.
 Finding the left-most leaf page is useful for scanning the entire file.
 Once the correct leaf page is found, you should return it.
-You can check the type of page using the `pgcateg()` function in `BPlusTreePageId.java`.
+You can check the type of page using the `pgcateg()` function in `BTreePageId.java`.
 You can assume that only leaf and internal pages will be passed to this function.

 Remember to use the BufferPool `getPage()` function to get each internal page and leaf page.
 Every internal (non-leaf) page your implementation visits should be fetched with READ_ONLY permission, except the returned leaf page, which should be fetched with the permission provided as an argument to the function.
 These permission levels will not matter for this lab, but they will be important for the code to function correctly in future labs.

 ***

-**Exercise 1: BPlusTreeFile.findLeafPage()**
+**Exercise 1: BTreeFile.findLeafPage()**

-  Implement BPlusTreeFile.findLeafPage().
+  Implement BTreeFile.findLeafPage().

-  After completing this exercise, you should be able to pass all the unit tests in `BPlusTreeFileReadTest.java` and the system tests in `BPlusTreeScanTest.java`.
+  After completing this exercise, you should be able to pass all the unit tests in `BTreeFileReadTest.java` and the system tests in `BTreeScanTest.java`.

 ***